Introduction to SQL

 Daniel Fryer is an award-winning Sessional Lecturer and Associate Fellow of the Higher Education Academy of La Trobe University in Melbourne.
 He is a Data Scientist at the Social Research Centre, technical sub-editor for the ANZ Journal of Statistics, and executive privacy officer for the Statistical Society of Australia, for which he also built the longitudinal member database.

-Danny recently finished his PhD at the University of Queensland, which involved applying coalitional game theory in machine learning.
+Danny completed his PhD at the University of Queensland, applying coalitional game theory in machine learning.